-Thus, it has to handle with two sockets.
-Must keep accepting new clients on the initial socket, and must exchanging information with the connected client over the new socket.
+Thus, it must handle with two sockets, keeps accepting new clients on the initial socket, and exchanges information (requests and replies) with the connected client through the new socket.

-There are several ways to address this problem, in C/Unix, one of the most popular is creating a child process to handle the connected client.
+There are several ways to address this problem, in C/Unix, one of the most popular is creating a child process to handle each connected client.